Would you like to become an expert in the culture(s), languages and politics of Europe?

-The broad-based degree programme in European Languages and Cultures (ETC: Europese Talen en Culturen) is designed to meet the growing need for people with excellent language skills as well as an understanding of the major questions that are relevant in Europe today, such as where Europe stands in the world.
+The degree programme in European Languages and Cultures (in Dutch: ETC, Europese Talen en Culturen) is designed to meet the growing need for academic trained experts with:

 Interested?
 Visit our Open Day!

 During your third year, you can study abroad.The second and third years will comprise subject-related course units taught in your chosen language.
 In addition, you can choose to specialize further by means of a Minor, elective courses and/or a short placement.
 Your Bachelor's degree is finalized with a thesis.

 The programme is very broad, and the options available mean that you are able to shape your own study according to what interests you the most

 The University of Groningen (UG) is the ideal university for international students, as everyone is so welcoming and open.
 Everyone speaks English, so there is no need to speak Dutch, although there are plenty of opportunities to learn the language if you wish.

 The University of Groningen (UG) is the ideal university for international students, as everyone is so welcoming and open.
 Everyone speaks English, so there is no need to speak Dutch, although there are plenty of opportunities to learn the language if you wish

 I am so happy that I chose to study European Languages and Cultures, as the programme is very broad, and the options available mean that you are able to shape your own study according to what interests you the most.
 My language skills have improved greatly, and the chance to study abroad for a semester was fantastic!
 The staff here always encourages you to try new things and help you to achieve your goals.
 I feel very lucky to have had such supportive professors during my time studying here, and my confidence has grown hugely throughout my time in Groningen.

 I've chosen my programme for the interdisciplinary knowledge and research potential in European literature, linguistics and politics